wtnwin111/interview/README.md

     12) Implement a cyclic int buffer with an int array
     13) Suppose you have an NxM matrix of positive and negative integers.
 Write some code that finds the sub-matrix with the maximum sum of its elements.
     14) Given a set S, find all the maximal subsets whose sum <= k.
+    14.1) Given a set S, find all possible subsets
     15) Find the uniq amount of absolute values in a given sorted array
     16) Write code to reverse a array of int
     17) There is an array A[N] of N numbers.
 You have to compose an array Output[N] such that Output[i] will be equal to multiplication of all the elements of A[N] except A[i].